Kinggerm/GetOrganelle/README.md

 My script was written in python 3.5.1, but compatible with 2.7.11.

-Execute following simple git command to download and keep update:
+Execute following simple git commands to download and keep update:

     git clone "https://github.com/Kinggerm/GetOrganelle"